LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/advanced-features.md

 ### Sending Pause/Delay Messages

-It is possible to send an event of type "delay" before regular content events and actions.
-This specifies the time the bot will wait before displaying the next message.
-There are two properties, `delay` and `typing`.
+It is possible to add a delay before regular messages and actions.
+This delay will be added before a message or action provided in this activity will be sent.

 ```json-doc
 {